noahfalk/opentelemetry-dotnet/example3/readme.md

     might have some small performance benefits, but probably not sufficient to justify API complexity on its own.
 Storing a subscriber list per metric costs at least one pointer per metric (to store a pointer to the list).
 A nieve implementation would likely cost ~5 pointers per metric because each metric would reference a unique list object.
-However knowing that there are unlikely to be more than a few listeners ever registered means there are also very few possible lists.
-A small intern table of <10 subscriber lists would probably be all the unique lists most processes ever needed.
+In return we can cache a per-metric per-listener cookie that can probably optimize away a dictionary lookup.
 Likewise there are increased CPU costs to enumerate a list of potentially 1000s of metrics vs. 10s of factories, but listener subscribe/unsubscribe operations are expected to be quite rare.
 The startup costs of even a large list of metrics is likely to be <1ms as long as per-metric filter function is reasonably efficient.
 Not doing per-metric filtering might mean substantial irrelevant data collection occurs during steady-state operation where the performance goals are likely much higher.
   - Aggregating common metadata/configuration can be done through a factory, but it can also be done without a factory like this:
 ````C#